zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 #### Before you begin

-To perform this step, you need a user ID with “superuser” authority on the z/OS host system.
+To perform this step, you need a user ID with "superuser" authority on the z/OS host system.
 For more information about how to define a user with superuser authority, see the publication [_z/OS UNIX System Services_](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.bpx/bpx.htm).